• Home

 6. HR Business Partner

-Roles & Responsibilities: Align HR strategy with business goals, advise leadership on workforce planning, manage change initiatives, and support business units with HR solutions.
+Roles & Responsibilities: Align HR strategy with business goals, advise leadership on workforce planning, manage change initiatives, and support business units with effective HR solutions.
+These responsibilities are central to many jobs after MBA in HR.

 Skills Required: Business acumen, consulting, HR strategy, problem-solving, stakeholder management.